CharlesStockman/osConfiguration/distro/slackware/slackware .md

 <li>slackpkg upgrade-all -- Upgrade all installed packages</li>
 </ol>

-Do not atteempt the "slackpkg clean since it might remove the builds from slackbuilds.org too.
+Do not attempt the "slackpkg clean since it might remove the builds from slackbuilds.org too.

+## Homebrew
+Homebrew is another package repository that might contains tools and libraries that are not found in the slackware distribution or the slackbuilds.org website.

 ## SboTools